gleechi/gleechi.github.io/pages/knowledge/grasp_interaction.md

 ### Grasp Synthesis Method

 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspSynthesisMethod}}">Grasp Synthesis</a>
-refers to the runtime process of creating hand grasping configuration -- the wrist and fingers pose  w.r.t the object -- when an user triggers grasp with VR controllers.
+refers to the runtime process of creating hand <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspConfiguration}}">Grasp Configurations</a>

-Notice that at the moment when the user pushes trigger button, the hand may not be at an ideal position to grasp object.
+ -- the wrist and fingers pose  w.r.t the object -- when an user triggers grasp with VR controllers.

 VG provides two alternative methods for grasp synthesis <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.StaticGrasp}}">Static Grasp</a> (SG) and <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.DynamicGrasp}}">Dynamic Grasp</a> (DG).